 This dog originated from the big blue Gascon hound.
 Unlike his larger sibling, thanks to his short feet, the Blue Gascony Bassett could successfully pursue the prey even in the densest vegetation and was more appropriate than him for hunting rabbits and other small animals.

-The breed was finally identified in the late 19th century and the first standard was written in 1919.
-After World War II, he was very rare, and became more popular in the 80's.
+The breed was finaly identified in the late 19th century and the first standard was written in 1919.
+After World War II, he was very rare, and became more in the 80's.

 This is a massive short legged dog with a compact and muscular body.
 He has a melodious voice and interesting coloring - a white background with larger black spots and dense black streaks which give the hair a bluish tinge.
 The head is large and powerful.
 The body is strong, compact, well muscled.
 The ears are very long, hanging and set low.